edw020/mpc-agent-server-basic/README.md

 The Model Context Protocol (MCP) is a specification for how AI models can interact with external tools and data sources in a standardized way.
 This project provides a simple server that adheres to this protocol.

+This server utilizes the `@modelcontextprotocol/typescript-sdk` and specifically implements the `StreamableHTTPServerTransport` using the `express` framework.
+This means it functions as a standard HTTP server, capable of handling streaming responses, and can be deployed and accessed remotely as a remote MCP server.

 ## Requirements

 To run and test this project, you need the following installed: